-Natural Disaster Preparedness Tips be prepared the next time a natural disaster strikes.
+Be prepared the next time a natural disaster strikes.

 Hubby was out of town on business, and after listening to me tell him how bad it was, took a red-eye home from California.
 When he arrived, I was just on my way out to go hunt down a portable generator.
 Hubby called around a bit and located one in Cleveland.
-There were none left between here and Rochester, and nothing in Erie PA either.
+There were none left between here and Rochester, and nothing in Erie, PA either.

-It took an entire week for us to get power back, and in that time I learned a lot about how wonderful having a stockpile can be!
+It took an entire week for us to get power back, and in that time, I learned a lot about how wonderful having a stockpile can be!

 Things I learned about emergency preparedness:

-• I will never live in Florida year-round.
+● I will (probably) never live in Florida year-round.
 Yup, this was #1.
-It took over a week to get back power to most of the homes in my area (we were day 7, and no I was not happy that the street next to me had power back on day 2), and that was with power workers from two countries: The US (13 different states) and Canada (2 different provinces) working around the clock.
-My aunt (and cousin) live in Ft Lauderdale and during one hurricane not too long ago were without power for three weeks!
+It took over a week to get back the power to most of the homes in my area (we were day 7, and no, I was not happy that the street next to me had power back on day 2), and that was with power workers from two countries: The US (13 different states) and Canada (2 different provinces) working around the clock.
+My aunt (and cousin) live in Ft Lauderdale and, during one hurricane not too long ago, were without power for three weeks!
 My area is pretty easy to access, as evidenced by all the power companies helping from different states, and it still took over a week for everyone to get power back, but it is a looooong drive down to the bottom of Florida, even longer when you are awaiting help.
 I want to live in an area where help can get to me quickly and easily if a natural disaster occurs.

 ● I am a product of the 20th and 21st centuries.
 I like creature comforts like electricity, heat, and water that does not have to be boiled.

-• Natural gas is good.
+● Natural gas is good.
 Sure we have an electric start on our gas stove, but a lighter solved that problem quickly enough.

 ● Whole.
 House.
 Generators.
 That was my mantra after that storm.
 There are fourteen houses on my street, and five had whole house generators before the storm hit.
 Now, four houses on my street do not have one.
 We got ours the following summer.

 Emergency Preparedness Kit Items